kyx0r/klec/README.md

 31. Added autocomplete in insert mode.
 Press ^g to index the current opened file.
 Then you can press ^n to cycle though the options, results are based on the contents of the file and the closest match to what you typed.
+32. Added ex command "inc" which sets the filename filter for the feature mentioned in (8.)

 - surf -
 1. I took a fork from Francesco as a base, see the Readme in